 White Country Gravy

 - A cast iron skillet is very traditional for making gravy.
-I use both my Griswold cast iron skillet and my Le Creuset Saucier.
+I use both my cast iron skillet Griswold cast iron skillet and my Le Creuset Saucier.
 They both work great!

 - A spatula or heat resistant rubber scraper.
-I buy rubbermaid high heat scrapers found here.
+I buy rubbermaid high heat scrapers.

 - Then, as you keep stirring, pour a steady stream of the milk/cream mixture.
 Keep stirring until the gravy thickens.
 It should coat your spatula or spoon, when it’s ready.
 If at any point it starts boiling, turn the heat lower.
 This gravy cooks up really quickly.